Subscribe to Our Newsletter

 California law requires any individual who rolls fingerprints manually or electronically for licensure, certification and/or employment purposes to be certified by the state Department of Justice (Penal Code section 11102.1).
-A certified fingerprint roller must begin using his/her certification number as soon as it is received.
+A certified fingerprint roller must enter his/her certification number into the Live Scan device when rolling fingerprint impressions.

 Penal Code section 11102.1(a)(2) exempts the mandatory certification requirement for law enforcement personnel, state employees and employees of tribal gaming agencies.

-Here is basic information for individuals interesting in becoming a Certified Fingerprint Roller in California.
+Here is basic information for individuals interested in becoming a Certified Fingerprint Roller in California.

 This handbook provides you with basic steps, and responsibilities for obtaining a Certification including background check information and disqualifying offenses.